-Centrifugal compressors are also subject to an operating hours based inspection programme similar to gas turbine inspections.
+Centrifugal compressors are also subject to an operating hours-based inspection programme similar to gas turbine inspections.
 The OEM typically recommend a Type 3 overhaul at 48,000 hours which is assumed to be at a six-year interval.
-Due to the relative low running hours of the compressors this overhaul occurs at around 24,000 hours, well within the normal life expectancy of the machine.
-We have adopted a condition based approach, and based upon expert condition assessment expect to operate the machines to their full 48,000 hours, thereby extending the time between overhauls.
+Due to the relative low running hours of the compressors, this overhaul occurs at around 24,000 hours, well within the normal life expectancy of the machine.
+We have adopted a conditionbased approach and based upon expert condition assessment expect to operate the machines to their full 48,000 hours, thereby extending the time between overhauls.
 In addition, an annual regulatory inspection is carried out by an independent authorised person to verify ongoing compliance with the pressure system regulations.
-The maintenance and inspection activity is shown below.
+The maintenance and inspection activities are shown in table 51.

-Table 52: Centrifugal compressor maintenance and inspection activities
+Table 51: Centrifugal compressor maintenance and inspection activities